-Year ended 31 March 2021 Lease contracts No. Fixed payments % (i) Variable payments % (i) Sensitivity £m Property leases with periodic uplifts to market rentals Vehicle leases 2 n/a - 100% n/a 100% n/a Year ended 31 March 2020 Lease contracts Fixed payments % (i) Variable payments % (i) Sensitivity £m Property leases with payments linked to inflation Property leases with periodic uplifts to market rentals Vehicle leases 2 1 3 n/a n/a - - 100% n/a 100% - n/a -
+Year ended 31 March 2022 Lease contracts Fixed payments Variable payments Sensitivity No. % (i) % (i) £m Property leases with periodic uplifts to market rentals 2 n/a 100% Year ended 31 March 2021 Lease contracts Fixed payments Variable payments Sensitivity No. % (i) % (i) £m Property leases with periodic uplifts to market rentals 2 n/a 100% -

-(i) The fixed/variable payment percentage is calculated based on the value of the lease liability outstanding as at 31 March 2021, divided by the company's total lease liability outstanding at that date.
+(i) The fixed/variable payment percentage is calculated based on the value of the lease liability outstanding as at 31 March 2022, divided by the company's total lease liability outstanding at that date.